emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

 | *Figure 2: Basic Standard-Fit T-Shirt Fire Red Size XS* |

-In this work, we focus on particularly *T-Shirts* category where XYZ offers about xxx styles-color combinations at each season.
+In this work, we focus on particularly *T-Shirts* category where XYZ offers about 31 style-color combinations at each season.

+### Sales

+We consider sales transaction data by time, sku, and customer.

 ### Products